Toa Payoh ritual murders: Legacy

 The trial on the Toa Payoh ritual murders was closely followed by the populace of Singapore.
 Throngs of people constantly packed the grounds of the courts, hoping to catch a glimpse of Adrian Lim and to hear the revelations first-hand.
 Canon Frank Lomax, Vicar of St. Andrew's Anglican Church, complained to The Straits Times that the gory and sexually explicit reports of Lim's crimes could have a corrupting effect on the young.
 Others welcomed the open reporting, considering it helpful in raising public awareness of the need for vigilance of crime.

 Books, which covered the murders and the trial, were quickly bought by the public on their release.
 The Straits Times journalist Alan John wrote about the case in his book Unholy Trinity.
 He was, and still is, one of the few voices in Singapore pointing out how Singapore's society and system, by believing that domestic violence is a private family matter, had enabled the extreme domestic violence in this case to go unchecked.
 All royalties from the 1989 edition went to suicide prevention agency Samaritans of Singapore, royalties from the 2016 edition, went to domestic violence prevention agency Pave.

-As of 2021, there still has been no public discussion about whether the two women, who suffered torture and other abuses for years leading up to the killings, should indeed have been held fully responsible.
-There has been no investigation, at least none made public, about how Tan and Hoe were physically abused for years without any intervention from the police.
-There has also been no mention about how Tan's younger siblings who were sexually abused and sexually and financially exploited, were provided state support.
-There has been no discussion or investigation as to why the system failed the young people, and what must be done to prevent such things from happening again.
-Despite the trial findings, there has been no public follow-up on what happened to the dozens of victims that Lim had scammed and assaulted over at least eight years, and how Lim was able to get away with his crimes for nearly a decade.

 Revelations from the trial had cast Lim as evil incarnate in the minds of Singaporeans.
 Some citizens could not believe that anyone would willingly defend such a man.
 They called Cashin to voice their anger; a few even issued death threats against him.
 On the other hand, the case boosted Knight's career.
 He handled more high-profile cases, and became the director of the Commercial Affairs Department in 1984.
 He was later found guilty of corruption and convicted seven years later.
 Knight, who was subsequently convicted a second time for corruption in 1998, was later allowed to return to practice as a lawyer in 2007 and he died in 2025 at the age of 80.